 - Don't overbake the cake.
 Remove when a toothpick in the center comes out clean.

 This chocolate cake calls for dutch-processed cocoa powder and baking powder.
 If you want to substitute with natural unsweetened cocoa powder, then substitute the dutch-processed cocoa powder 1:1.
 Instead of 1 tbsp of baking powder, use 1+½ tsp baking powder and 1+½ tsp of baking soda.
 Natural cocoa powder needs baking soda to react, and dutch-processed cocoa powder needs baking powder.

 I added 1 tsp of espresso powder to the cake batter to enhance the chocolate flavor.
 No worries.
 You won't taste the coffee.
 But if you really don't want to add the espresso powder, then just leave it out.

-For gluten-free chocolate cake, I recommend using Bob’s Red Mill Gluten Free 1:1.
+For a gluten-free chocolate cake, I recommend using Bob's Red Mill Gluten Free 1:1.